EricCrosson/invisibleman/README.md

 have to set a few configuration options.
 These can be hard coded into the script (see the %ssh hash) or chosen dynamically at runtime.

-## The Problem this program solves
+## 'The Problem' This Program Solves

 This program allows for a very concise and flexible way to control and monitor an arbitrary number of remote hosts simultaneously.
 In